You have options!

 WebBabyShower has served an important niche for customers with family spread all over the map, or dealing with specific circumstances like bed rest, or military families on deployment.
 Often our customers mix an online shower with a smaller in-person gathering.
 It’s been a growing trend for over a decade as many women’s web of family and friends stretches across the country and overseas.

-And if you are so inclined, please respond to the email with a note telling us about your situation, which we can share on this page, allowing other women to know that it’s not affecting just them and that they are not alone.
+If you are so inclined, please reach out to us telling us about your situation, which we can share on this page, allowing other women to know that it’s not affecting just them and that they are not alone.

 In the meantime, here’s a little bit of what you’ll get if you choose to utilize our customizable themes and templates.